zbalkan/wresult/README.md

 - ossec.conf is loaded first (local settings).
 - agent.conf is fetched from the Wazuh manager and applied sequentially, overriding or appending settings.
-- Conditional rules (e.g., OS-specific, profile-based configurations) determine the final applied settings.
+  - Conditional configurations, aka [Options](https://documentation.wazuh.com/current/user-manual/reference/centralized-configuration.html#options) (e.g., OS-specific, profile-based configurations) determine the final applied settings.

 As a result:

-🔹 Compliance teams struggle to verify required security policies
+🔹 Compliance teams struggle to verify if required security policies are applied.

 🔹 Security engineers face difficulties troubleshooting unexpected agent behavior.

 🔹 Administrators need a way to see the configuration exactly as the agent applies it.

+> [!NOTE]
+> This is the same issue with Group Policies in Windows environments where multiple policies, including local policies can be applied and there is a non-trivial precedence process to combine them for the expected results.
+There, the solution is collecting the Resultant Set of Policies (RSoP) via `gpresult` command.
+Hence the tool, `wresult`.

 ### The Solution

-✅ Shows the real, running configuration—not just raw config files.
+✅ Shows the running configuration—not just raw config files.

 ✅ Resolves conflicts—newer policies override older ones.

 ✅ Filters out irrelevant settings—only applicable rules are included.

 ✅ Saves time—eliminates manual inspection of multiple configuration files.

 ### Features